rdiaz02/Adios_Mendeley/README.md

   depth.
 I think the code should work with arbitrarily deeply nested structures, since the algorithms I wrote are fairly simple, but I have not checked it.
 - If you have latex code in the notes, it can break things (it did for me) during the import.
 - If you have keywords that contain things that get interpreted as newlines in the BibTeX text file, it can break things during the import.
+- I have noticed that some of my lower-level collections have been duplicated as upper level.
+I think this is a different issue that appeared later as I did something wrong.
+But check it.
+(I say this because JabRef does not show any problems).
+Anyway, this should be a matter of removing the duplicated upper-level collection (**not the collection and items**).